-I love travelling and seeing new places.
+I love traveling and seeing new places.
 It's the best education you can get but when you think about airline class, what comes to mind?
 First, Business, Premium Economy or Standard Economy classes.
 But the truth is, there is more to these classes than just the name and the perceived value attached to it.
 In reality, there are really only two travel classes; the Value Class and the Price Class.

 What is the Value Class?

 The value class is what you choose as a traveler.
-Everyone decides the value they get by what they are willing to pay or can afford and you choose the value from available options.
+Everyone decides the value they get from what they are willing to pay or can afford and you choose the value from available options.
 The interesting thing though is that it isn’t always about how much you’re paying or willing to pay but more about how familiar you are with the air travel system.

 To make the most of the value class, you need to be very smart with travel dates, deals and loyalty programs as well as predictable price swings.
 This is where it is most evident that those who get the best value aren’t always paying the highest price.